Flea Markets in Los Angeles

 More information: Read here our full review of Topanga Vintage Market

-Venice High flea market is exactly what a flea market should be, low-cost, laid-back, and full of intriguing items.
-Unearth rare vinyl records, engraved silver cufflinks, and postcards with views of California in the 1960s.
+The Venice High flea market embodies the essence of a flea market: it’s affordable, relaxed, and brimming with intriguing items.
+You can find rare vinyl records, engraved silver cufflinks and postcards showing California in the 1960s.

-Located in Venice High School in Los Angeles, this flea market is arranged by the Gondolier Booster Club, a not-for-profit organization that supports the students and faculty of the school.
+This flea market, arranged by the Gondolier Booster Club, a not-for-profit organisation that supports the students and faculty of Venice High School in Los Angeles, takes place on the second and fourth Saturday of every month.
 It takes place on the second and fourth Saturday of every month.
-Admission and parking is absolutely free.
+Admission and parking are free of charge.

-It’s worth noting that hardly any of the vendors accept cards, so make sure you withdraw cash beforehand.
-Another interesting piece of information – all of the exterior shots from the famous 1970s film Grease were filmed at Venice High School!
+Please note that hardly any of the vendors accept cards, so make sure you withdraw cash beforehand.
+Another interesting fact: all of the exterior shots from the famous 1970s film Grease were filmed at Venice High School!

 Where: 13000 Venice Blvd, Venice, California